 Investigators said they had listened to the whole of the recording but transcribed only about half.

 “We didn’t hear any voice of other persons other than the pilots,” said Nurcahyo Utomo, another investigator.
+“We didn’t hear any sounds of gunfire or explosions.
+For the time being, based on that, we can eliminate the possibility of terrorism.”

 He declined to give details about what was said during the doomed flight’s final moments, citing Indonesian law.